mcelep/blog/network-policies/README.md

 Running a tool like tcpdump on Kubernetes nodes where the target application pods are running, might come in very handy.
 You can run tcpdump as a sidecar to your application pods or run tcpdump on a Kubernetes node's interface and apply the necessary filters.
 [This post](https://itnext.io/generating-kubernetes-network-policies-by-sniffing-network-traffic-6d5135fe77db) and [this one](https://xxradar.medium.com/how-to-tcpdump-effectively-in-kubernetes-part-1-a1546b683d2f) should give you an idea about how it can be done.

 Moreover, depending on the CNI tool that you use, you might be able to extract useful information from CNI software directly.
-For NSX-T users[this link](https://blogs.vmware.com/management/2019/06/kubernetes-insights-using-vrealize-network-insight-part-1.html) might come in handy, and for Cilium there are some handy tools as explained [here](https://docs.cilium.io/en/v1.9/policy/troubleshooting/#policy-tracing).
+For NSX-T users, [this](https://blogs.vmware.com/management/2019/06/kubernetes-insights-using-vrealize-network-insight-part-1.html) might come in handy, and for Cilium there are some handy tools as explained [here](https://docs.cilium.io/en/v1.9/policy/troubleshooting/#policy-tracing).
 For Antrea, you might want to checkout [this](https://github.com/vmware-tanzu/antrea/blob/main/docs/network-flow-visibility.md) and for IpTable relevant issues [this](https://github.com/box/kube-iptables-tailer).